esiegmann/Integration_Roadmaps/docs/source/tasks/Knowledge_Base_v1.md

 of the information provided will be represented on the ACCESS MATCH Portal (AMP).

-The following information should be available through [CiDeR]{.mark} to ensure that your resource is properly represented on the ACCESS Portal (RAMPS & AMP).
+The following information should be available through CiDeR to ensure that your resource is properly represented on the ACCESS Portal (RAMPS & AMP).

 > 1.1 Summary Knowledge Base Entry for Resource - Confirm summary
 > paragraph describing the Resource Provider offering(s) is available in